In a nutshell

 A bit more detail

-The core question that drives most of what we do in the lab is: how does the human brain engage in reflective, conscious thought?
+The core question that drives most of what we do in the lab is: how does the human brain engage in reflective awareness?
 Studying metacognition provides a useful framework for answering this question.
-Just as the study of the visual system relies on building and testing models of how people perceive the outside world, we use similar tools (psychophysics, computational modelling, neuroimaging) to understand how people self-reflect and and monitor their cognition and behaviour.
+Just as the study of the visual system relies on building and testing models of how people perceive the outside world, we use similar tools (psychophysics, computational modelling, neuroimaging) to understand how people self-reflect and monitor their cognition and behaviour.